Marcao02/complaw-deeptech/companyDelta/README.md

 - directors resolution to change the address of the company
 - directors resolution to appoint a different corporate secretary
 - execution of an agreement with one or more other parties
+- filing some record of a happening with the government (which we model as a notice)
 - sending an instruction to the corporate secretary (which we also model as a notice)
 - sending a notice to shareholders about a meeting

 Note that some of these paperwork examples are compound: sending a notice to shareholders involves one notice for each shareholder.
 If a company has five shareholders, then five notices are needed.
 In the graph, a parent node fans out to five edges, which converge back to the next state.
 The parent node has one inbound edge, which is of type Paperwork: "directors resolution to notify the shareholders."
 The parent node is of type State: "directors have resolved to notify the shareholders".
 Each outbound edge from that parent node is of type Paperwork: "send a notification to shareholder A/B/C/D/E." The single child node, which has five incoming edges, is of type State: "notifications have been sent to all shareholders A/B/C/D/E."

 Note also that the Before and After of any given Diff always map to two nodes in the graph, but any two nodes in the graph do not always map to a Diff.
 This is because the tree of diffs between company states does not suffer to observe every little intermediate state.
-The state transition graph contains plenty of little intermediate nodes which together form a sequence that get you from one company state to another, but which on their own do not move the needle.
+The state transition graph goes even finer-grained than the Diff Tree.
+The graph contains plenty of little intermediate nodes which together form a sequence that get you from one company state to another, but which on their own do not move the needle.

 ## Ordering State Transition Dependencies